Gulzar Ahmed

 Gulzar Ahmed (گلزار احمد; born 2 February 1957) is a Pakistani jurist who served as the 27th Chief Justice of Pakistan from 21 December 2019 to 1 February 2022.

 Early life and education

 Ahmed's father, Noor Muhammad, was a lawyer in Karachi.
-Ahmed completed his elementary education from Gulistan School located in Karachi.
+Ahmed completed his elementary education from Gulistan Shah Abdul Latif School located in Karachi.
 He obtained his Bachelor of Arts degree from Government National College, Karachi.
 He went on to obtain the law degree from Sindh Muslim Law College.